-Juliana will perform in ensemble on October 21 at 8:00 pm at the Bo Diddley Community Plaza with Jacaré Brazil, directed by Larry Crook and Welson Tremura, and AGBEDIDI, directed by Mohamed DaCosta.
-The performance is sponsored by the City of Gainesville and is free and open to the public.
+Juliana recently performed in ensemble at the Bo Diddley Community Plaza with Jacaré Brazil, directed by Larry Crook and Welson Tremura, and AGBEDIDI, directed by Mohamed DaCosta.
+The performance was sponsored by the City of Gainesville and presented free and open to the public.

 “Pontos de contato,” Juliana’s performance-research project, explores multiple layers of contemporary Brazilian identities through staged and site-specific performance.
 The project’s relevance to the current climate in the United States strikes me as profound.
 Its message of humanity deftly inserts shared delight and warm surprise into quotidian life.
 As dance and music arise in unexpected places, the project creates co-participants in beauty as it unfolds.
 As in the United States, many other American communities seek to build bridges of empathy, tolerance, and respect in moments of anxiety and turbulence.
 I am confident that “Pontos de contato” will seed collaborations between MINAS and UF in the fertile soil of shared human encounter and in the collective will of diverse communities to heal.